the-scouts/por/sphinx_source/chapter-5.rst

 c.
 Headquarters will ensure that the statement of account is properly scrutinised, independently examined or audited as appropriate.

 d.
-Any assets remaining after the closure of a County will automatically pass to the Country Headquarters, which shall use or dispose of these assets at its absolute discretion. :sup:`sv`
+Any assets remaining after the closure of a County will automatically pass to the Country Headquarters, which shall use or dispose of these assets at its absolute discretion.\ :sv:`#`

 e.
 If there is any reasonable prospect of the County being revived the Country Headquarters may delay the disposal of these assets for such a period as it thinks proper with a view to returning them to the revived County.